 While the same core Science course is followed in all classes, different strategies and activities are used to meet the diverse needs of the students in each class.
-The Science course is based on the three Australian Curriculum strands: Science Inquiry Skills, Science as a Human Endeavour, and Science Understanding.
+The Science course is based on the three Australian Curriculum strands: Science understanding, Science as a human endeavour and Science Inquiry.